 The 38-year-old blueliner has size and one of the hardest point shots in the NHL, but chronic injuries have diminished Salo's effectiveness in recent years.
 For the Bolts, who sported one of the leagues worst power plays last season, Salo could be an important acquisition for the team despite his injury history and limited contribution five-on-five.

 Salo has scored 93 goals and added 212 assists spanning 761 career games in the NHL mostly with the Vancouver Canucks organization.

 UPDATE: The Lightning made the signing official with an announcement Sunday night.

-TAMPA BAY â€“ The Tampa Bay Lightning have signed right wing Brett Connolly to a standard three-year, entry-level contract today, vice president and general manager Steve Yzerman announced.
+TAMPA BAY â€“ The Tampa Bay Lightning have signed defenseman Artem Sergeev to a three-year entry level contract, vice president and general manager Steve Yzerman announced today.

 Sergeev, 19, played in 46 games with the Val-dâ€™Or Foreurs of the Quebec Major Junior Hockey League last season, recording seven goals and 20 points to go along with 46 penalty minutes.
 He ranked first on the Foreurs defense in power play goals with four and was second in goals.
 Sergeev also appeared in three playoff games with Val-dâ€™Or, posting nine penalty minutes.

 The 6-foot-1, 205 pound defenseman represented Russia at the IIHF World Junior Championships in Calgary, Alberta last year, registering one goal, two points and 12 penalty minutes.
 He captured the Silver Medal with Russia, losing to Sweden in overtime in the Gold Medal game.

 The Moska, Russia native has skated in 110 career games in the QMJHL with the Foreurs, collecting 12 goals and 47 points to go along with 86 penalty minutes.
 Sergeev has also appeared in seven career postseason games, recording one assist and nine penalty minutes.